 In the 1960s, the petroleum company Esso ran a highly successful advertising campaign urging motorists to “put a tiger in your tank.”
 It was a golden age for the automobile as tailfins shared the road with muscle cars, Americans crisscrossed the country on the new Eisenhower Interstate Highway system, and a gallon of gas cost about thirty cents.

 Esso’s iconic tiger mascot was featured in a marketing blitz that boasted its gasoline boosted engine performance by starting faster, burning cleaner, and running more efficiently.
 Soon fake tiger tails were seen dangling from gas caps, and even blues legend Muddy Waters was inspired to sing, “I’ll put a Tiger in your Tank.”
 In the ‘70s Esso became Exxon and the OPEC oil embargo put an end to gas guzzlers, but the lessons of that time demonstrated the importance of fuel efficiency.

 If it is true that data is the turbo-fuel of the digital economy, then it is also true that whatever data-dependent organizations can do to get more value out of their data becomes a business imperative.
-That includes data normalization, and that means it is important for today’s enterprise to understand what data normalization is and how to normalize data.
+That includes the normalization of data, and that means it is important for today’s enterprise to understand what it is and how to accomplish it?

 What is data normalization?

 Data normalization is a process by which data is de-duplicated, grouped logically, formatted consistently, cleaned up, and stored in an organized structure.
 Once normalized, according to standard deviation, the data can be put to work for the organization through analysis and the application of resulting insights.
 Without normalization, an organization can collect and store all the data it wants, but most of it will either go unused, or it will be counterproductive, taking up space and producing imprecise (or even inaccurate) results and insights.